College of Management and Technology

 PhD, University of Kentucky - Lexington, KY United States

-Cave, L. A., Blomquist, G. (2008).
+Cave, L., Blomquist, G. (2008).
 Environmental Policy in the European Union: Fostering the Development of Pollution Havens?.
 Ecological Economics.